poliorcetics/named-arguments-rfc/05-rationale-and-alternatives.md

 ## Always use `pub`

-In the Guide Level explanation, is it said:
+In the Guide Level Explanation, is it said:

 > Using `fn register(pub to db: Database)` is an error.